Devviknesh/-Palindrome-Checker/README.md

 Description

-Checks if a given string or number is a palindrome
+Checks if a given string or number is

 Ignores case sensitivity and non-alphanumeric characters (optional)